- Anatomy and histology

 Serous membrane covers the lateral surface, head and tail of the epididymis.
 Most of the body is also completely invested by this membrane, except along the posterior border.
 A small pouch known as sinus of the epididymis lies between the body and the testis, which is also known as digital fossa.

 The head is the section that receives the seminal fluid from the testes, and has a thin myometrium structure.
 The sperm in this region is still relatively dilute.
 The tail has a thicker myometrial wall, and absorbs more fluid, resulting in a higher concentration of the resultant fluid.
-Vas deferens continues from the tail, which ascends to the deep inguinal ring within the spermatic cord.
+The ductus deferens continues from the tail, which ascends to the deep inguinal ring within the spermatic cord.

 At the upper extremity of the epididymis lies the developmental remnant of mesonephros called the appendix epididymis.